Thierry Vermeulen: 2024

 For the 2024 season, Vermeulen returned to contest the DTM with Emil Frey and remained with the team in the GTWC Sprint Cup, this time partnering Giacomo Altoè.
 At the opening DTM round in Oschersleben, the Dutchman collided with René Rast, resulting in an incensed Vermeulen showing the German the middle finger — he later received a reprimand for causing the collision and a warning for the gesture.
 Vermeulen only scored one top five finish during the first half of the campaign, finishing fourth at his home race in Zandvoort after qualifying third.
-A few rounds later, the Dutchman managed to claim his first pole position in the DTM, qualifying first for the second race at the Sachsenring.
+A few rounds later, Vermeulen managed to claim his first pole position in the DTM, qualifying first for the second race at the Sachsenring.
 He would control the race until after the mandatory pit stop, when a penalty lap was issued as one of the mechanics had left a tyre on the ground in the pit lane, which demoted Vermeulen to third.
 Vermeulen ended up 15th in the drivers' standings.